arifov/sitecore-test/README.md

 Notes:

+1. Implemented using .NET Core 2.2 for applications and .NET Standard 2.0 for class libs
-I haven't managed to add any unit test.
+2. I haven't managed to add any unit test.
 Please have a look on MyUnitTestsFromAnotherProject folder.
 There are few tests from my live application based on xUnit and Moq